-- 2.3.14 In order to sieve out the most sustainable site options a minimum site score threshold based on access to essential services and transport was applied. - 2.3.15 The full methodology, including more detail on the constraints, a flow diagram demonstrating the process and scoring mechanism, can be found in Annex 3 to this report.
+- 2.3.14 In order to sieve out the most sustainable site options a minimum site score threshold based on access to essential services and transport was applied.
+Sites over 35 hectares are anticipated to be capable of providing facilities and transport connections.
+Given this assumption, where these sites do not pass the site scoring, they were still taken forward for consideration by technical officers. - 2.3.15 The full methodology, including more detail on the constraints, a flow diagram demonstrating the process and scoring mechanism, can be found in Annex 2 to this report.